Sage-Bionetworks/portalsDocs/articles/views.md

 # Overview
-A file view is a type of Synapse [Table](/articles/tables.html) that lists all `Files` within one or more `Folders` or `Projects`.
-File views can:
+A view is a type of Synapse [Table](/articles/tables.html) that queries across metadata ([Annotations](/articles/annotation_and_query.html) for particular items (currently: projects or files) with a particular "scope".
+A `File View` lists all `Files` within one or more `Folders` or `Projects`.
+A `Project View` lists all `Projects` you've added to the view.
+Views can:

- * Allow `Files` to be easily searched and queried
+ * Allow `Projects` and `Files` to be easily searched and queried
- * Allow view/editing `File` attributes in bulk
+ * Allow view/editing metadata attributes in bulk
  * Provide a way of isolating or linking data based on similarities
- * Provide the ability to link `Files` together by their annotations
+ * Provide the ability to link `Projects` or `Files` together by their annotations

  <br/>

 ## Create a File View

 To create a `File View`, select the `Project` that you would like to create the view in.
-The `Project` you choose does not have to contain the files you are creating the view of.
-You will select the files of interest by defining the scope aka the `Project` and `Folders` that contain your files.
+The `Project` you choose does not have to contain the files you are including in your view.
+You will select the files of interest by defining the scope a.k.a. the `Project` and `Folders` that contain your files.

 {% tabs %}